William Lygon, 1st Earl Beauchamp: Parliament

-Lygon was returned to Parliament as one of two representatives for Worcestershire in 1775, a seat he held until 1806, when he was raised to the peerage as Baron Beauchamp of Powyke, in the County of Worcester.
-He was further honoured in 1815 when he was made Viscount Elmley, in the County of Gloucester, and Earl Beauchamp.
+Lygon was returned to the Parliament as one of two representatives for Worcestershire in 1775, a seat he held until 1806,Rayment (2012).
+"House of Commons: Worcestershire" when he was raised to the peerage as Baron Beauchamp of Powyke, in the County of Worcester."No. 15889" (1806) He was further honoured in 1815 when he was made Viscount Elmley, in the County of Gloucester, and Earl Beauchamp.

 Marriage

-Lord Beauchamp married Catherine Denn, daughter of James Denn, in 1780.
+In 1780, Lord Beauchamp married Catherine Denn, daughter of James Denn.
 They had several children, including two British Army generals, Henry Lygon, 4th Earl Beauchamp and Edward Pyndar Lygon.
-He died suddenly at St James's Square, London, in October 1816, aged 69, and was succeeded in the earldom by his eldest son, William.
-The Countess Beauchamp died in March 1844.
+He died suddenly at St James's Square, London, on 21 October 1816, aged 69, and was succeeded in the earldom by his eldest son, William.